Skip to content Skip to navigation

 Origami

-Origami is great for thinking about shapes and space.
+Origami is great for thinking about shapes and ideas of space and place.
 The same sheet of paper can look completely different depending on where and how it gets folded.

-A quick search online will lead you to lots of origami guides.
-Here are some projects to get you started:
+A quick search online will lead you to lots of origami instructions.
+Here are some origami projects to get you started:

 Mental imagery—the ability to imagine what a shape looks like or to move objects around in your mind—is an important part of math.
 This activity helps children practice thinking about spatial information and imagining how space can be transformed without actually seeing it.

 There are lots of ways to explore math with paper!
-Check out our printable Math with Paper guide [Download] for ways to keep going and to support children’s math thinking during all of these activities.
+Check out our printable Guide to Math with Paper for ways to keep going and to support children’s math thinking during all of these activities.
 You can also get creative and think of your own ways to do math with paper.